quangvo09/beautiful-jekyll/_posts/2017-09-09-set-up-automatic-deployment-with-git.md

 git remote add live ssh://user@mydomain.com/var/repo/site.git
 ```

-Here we should give the repository link and not the live folder.
+Here we should give the repository link and **NOT** the live folder.

 Let's assume that we have some great work ready in this folder.
 We should do the usual steps of adding the files and commit with a message: